 5. Be Aware of the Humanity Behind the Screen

 The distance created by technology has a way of disconnecting us from the human element of our interactions, even when we can see the person on the other side of the screen.
 Whether you're talking about a recent performance review, a salary increase, or a potential cut in hours, it's important to remember that you're still dealing with real people with real emotions.
 They may have families who may be listening to the video call in the background.
 It's essential to remain professional and empathetic when presenting news, especially if it's news that no one wants to hear.

-The best approach you can take when establishing a remote layoff process, or having difficult conversations over video calls with employees, is being honest, listen attentively, and offer solutions.
-Difficult conversations with employees don’t disappear when working remotely, but the way you handle these interactions will ultimately reflect on you and the company.
+The best approach you can take when establishing a remote layoff process or having difficult conversations over video calls with employees is being honest, listening attentively, and offering solutions.
+Difficult conversations with employees don't disappear when working remotely, but the way you handle these interactions will ultimately reflect on you and the company.